 $2,000 Sign-Up Bonus – Back January 2022!

-Typically Chase will offer existing clients upgrading to Chase Private Client a lucrative welcome bonus of 💰$2,000 💰 after completing a few qualifying transactions.
+Chase is offering existing clients upgrading to Chase Private Client a lucrative welcome bonus of 💰$2,000 💰 after completing a few qualifying actions.

 - Meet with a Private Client Banker to upgrade to Chase Private Client CheckingSM account and